jswhit/pygrib/README.md

 conda install -c conda-forge pygrib
 ```

-If you don't use conda, be sure you have the required dependencies
+If you don't use conda, be sure you have the ECCODES library installed first.
-(eccodes,numpy,cython,pyproj) installed first.
-Then, install pygrib with pip:
+Then you can install pygrib with pip:

 ```
 ECCODES_DIR=path/to/eccodes pip install pygrib